appbaseio/mirage/README.md

 <br>

 * Queries can be saved for later reuse.
+They can also be captured and shared by copying the URL.

 ![Save queries for later reuse](http://i.imgur.com/NMAi5tn.gif)